rackerlabs/design-system/_component_design/time-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-### Best practices
+## Best practices

-- Times in a list should be incremental, usually by every 30 minutes or 1 hour, but 10- or 15-minute increments may be used depending on the use case.
+Consider the following best practices when you construct a time picker:

+- Depending on the use case, provide 10-minute, 15-minute, 30-minute or 1-hour time increments in a time picker.

 {% endcolumn %}